Benjamin Flam can be reached at firstname.lastname@example.org

 Ben was recently named a 2018 Excellence in the Law Honoree by Massachusetts Lawyers Weekly (View Article)

-Ben is one of Massachusetts leading employment lawyer with broad experience in domestic and international law and policy.
+Ben is one of the leading employment lawyers in Massachusetts with broad experience in domestic and international law and policy.
 Ben litigates before state and federal trial and appellate courts and administrative agencies, focusing on civil rights and a comprehensive range of employment law matters in the private workforce and for employees in state and federal government.

 A substantial part of his practice focuses on executive advocacy.
 Ben is highly esteemed by peers and opposing counsel for his creative approach to resolving disputes while positioning his clients for their best outcomes.
 He solves today’s problems with an eye towards the future.
 Whether out front or behind the scenes, Ben negotiates employment agreements, deferred compensation agreements, equity grants/redemption agreements, non-solicitation/non-competition agreements, severance agreements, and corporate governance and merger/acquisition documents.